 Requests to speak / Speaker guidelines

 Except with the approval of the Chair, not more than two members of a deputation may address the meeting.
-Speakers may speak up to ten minutes.
+Speakers may speak for up to 10 minutes.
 If there are two speakers on a topic 10 minutes in total is available for both speakers.

 Speakers are welcome to bring written material to the meeting in support of their topic.
-If you have a PowerPoint presentation, we will need that at least one clear day before the meeting to load into the system for livestreaming.
-Our Council meetings are live-streamed and can be viewed on our website.
+If you have a PowerPoint presentation, we will need at least one clear day before the meeting to load it into the system for live streaming.
+Our Council meetings are recorded and can be viewed on our YouTube playlist(external link).

 Responses to matters raised